michaelplazek/mocha-grommet-chart/README.md

 <div id='chart'></div>
 ```

-Import module and use as reporter option in mocha config
+Import module and use as reporter option in mocha config in your index.js
 ```
 import mochaChart from 'mocha-grommet-chart';